 Devi Saraswati is known in Burmese as Thurathadi, in Chinese as Biàncáitiān (辯才天), in Thai as Surasawadee (สุรัสวดี) and in Japanese as Benzaiten (弁才天/弁財天).

 In Burma, the Shwezigon Mon Inscription dated to be of 1084 AD, near Bagan, recites the name Saraswati as follows,

 The wisdom of eloquence called Saraswati shall dwell in the mouth of King Sri Tribhuwanadityadhammaraja at all times.

-The concept of Saraswati migrated from India, through China to Japan, where she appears as Benzaiten (弁財天). the three biggest shrines in Japan in her honor are at Enoshima Island in Sagami Bay, the Chikubu Island in Lake Biwa, and the Itsukushima Island in the Seto Inland Sea.
+The concept of Saraswati migrated from India, through China, to Japan, where she appears as Benzaiten (弁財天).
+In her honor, the three biggest shrines in Japan are Enoshima Island in Sagami Bay, Chikubu Island in Lake Biwa, and Itsukushima Island in the Seto Inland Sea.

 Few Powerful Saraswati Mantras For Acquiring Knowledge and Education